 Add lines 1 and 2.
 If total taxes are $2,500 or more, the amount reported on line 3 must equal the total liability for the year reported on line 7M of the Monthly Summary of Federal Tax Liability, or line M of Form 945-A, Annual Record of Federal Tax Liability.

-You may pay the amount shown on line 5 using EFTPS, credit card, debit card, check, money order, or electronic funds withdrawal (EFW).
-Do not use a credit card, debit card, or EFW to pay taxes that were required to be deposited.
+If you were required to make federal tax deposits, pay the amount shown on line 5 by EFT.
+If you were not required to make federal tax deposits, you may pay the amount shown on line 5 by EFT, credit card, debit card, check, money order, or EFW.
 For more information on electronic payment options, visit the IRS website at www.irs.gov/e-pay.

 If line 3 is $2,500 or more and you deposited all taxes when due, the amount on line 5 should be zero.

 You cannot pay the full amount shown on line 5,

 The total amount you owe is $25,000 or less, and